Click here to sign up for updates from Ventures’ advocacy program.

-On Tuesday, March 6th, members of the Ventures community came out to share their ideas for our new advocacy program at our headquarters in Seattle.
+On Tuesday, March 6th, entrepreneurs, business owners, and advocates came out to share their ideas for Ventures’ new advocacy program at our headquarters in Seattle.
 This meeting, the first of many for our community, was meant to create a space for community members to share ideas and give feedback on our plans for advocacy at Ventures.

 1. Empowering entrepreneurs to become effective advocates will require training and education.
 For many entrepreneurs, civic engagement through Ventures will be their first experience with organizing, advocating and/or grassroots lobbying.
 In order to build empower our entrepreneurs as advocates for Ventures and beyond, we must provide a robust educational experience prior to taking action.